Volunteer at the Camp Ketcha Barn

 Ages 12 & up: Our youngest volunteer opportunity begins at 12 years old.
 Volunteers ages 12 to 14 must be currently in our riding lesson program.
 Volunteer opportunities will be posted online – please let Rosemary know if you plan on attending any of the volunteer work projects.

 Ages 18+: Additional volunteer opportunities may be available during the week – please check with Rosemary for more information.

 What do I get in return?

 Alright, Sign Me Up!

-To be considered as a volunteer, you will need visit the Camp Ketcha Horse Barn, meet with our Equine Programs Director, Jessie and fill out a volunteer application.
+To be considered as a volunteer, you will need visit the Camp Ketcha Horse Barn, meet with our Equine Programs Director, Rosemary and fill out a volunteer application.
 Volunteer applications can also be emailed.
-If you have any other questions in the meantime, you can call the barn at 207-883-8977 Ext 110 or email Jessie at email@example.com.
+If you have any other questions in the meantime, you can call the barn at 207-883-8977 Ext 110 or email Rosemary at email@example.com.
 If you meet all of the requirements and we do have enough volunteer opportunities still available, we will contact you to let you know that you’ve been accepted.
 You will schedule a regular time (or schedule times on a case by case basis) to volunteer.
 Lastly, you will sign a 2013 Equine Release and Volunteer Policy Agreement before you begin.